Save 8 hours per comparisonNo credit card

 Conducting the Evaluation Workshop

 Don't just email spreadsheets and wait.
-Run a structured workshop.
+Run a structured workshop — and bring a RFP compliance checklist so disqualifications happen before scoring, not during it.

 1. Preparation